Optimal Utilization Strategy of the LiFePO$_4$ Battery Storage: Conclusions

 \section{Conclusions}

-This paper has presented a new battery modelling approach, which accounts for numerous Li-ion battery characteristics, i.e., degradation from idling and cycling, internal resistance as a function of both degradation and SoC, as well as the equivalent circuit model to account for battery efficiency.
+To sum up, the contribution of the present paper is three-fold.
+Firstly, a MILP compatible comprehensive battery modelling approach is developed, which accounts for numerous Li-ion battery characteristics, i.e., degradation from idling and cycling, internal resistance as a function of both degradation and SoC, as well as the equivalent circuit model to account for nonconstant battery efficiency.
 The nonlinear characteristics have been linearized using the \emph{Special Order Sets 2} to be suitable for use within the MILP problems, e.g., optimal scheduling and sizing.
-The distinctive advantage of the proposed methodology resides in the fact that the operation strategy of a battery storage system can be adjusted for each lifetime period separately, i.e., separate variables of the optimization problem.
-Even though the proposed modelling approach have been based on the LiFePO$_4$ battery models available in the literature, the proposed methodology can be applied to other Li-ion chemistry.

-Applying the developed LiFePO$_4$ battery model to realistic case-studies, it has been found that the optimal utilization of the battery corresponds to the nonconstant operation strategy through the whole battery lifetime.
+Secondly, the distinctive advantage of the proposed methodology, compared to the existing approaches, resides in the fact that the operation strategy of a battery storage system can be optimized for each lifetime period separately, i.e., separate variables of the optimization problem.
+In the comparative study, it has been shown that the particular value associated with such an adaptable operation strategy accounts for 12.1\% of the total battery system budget, i.e., investment and operation costs.
+Finally, applying the developed LiFePO$_4$ battery model to realistic case studies, it has been found that the optimal utilization of the battery corresponds to the varying over the lifetime operation strategy.
 This includes increasing DoD to compensate for the growing internal resistance and associated charge and discharge losses, decreasing median cycle SoC to minimize battery degradation from cycling, and increasing average SoC and battery charging process duration as a trade-off between degradation from idling and growing charge and discharge losses.
-Finally, the proposed model have been applied to the optimal battery sizing problem and compared to the state-of-the-art methodologies, where an improvement of $12.1\%$ in the investment and operating costs has been demonstrated.
+In future work, it is planned to include the temperature effect into the proposed modelling approach to study the impact of different regions and ambient temperatures on the battery utilization patterns.